What is Duty of Care?

 State and territory OHS/WHS regulations under the relevant OHS/WHS Acts generally impose duty of care obligations on an employer to:

-State and territory OHS/WHS Acts, Regulations and Codes of Practice can be accessed through State and Territory Codes of Practice
+State and territory OHS/WHS Acts, Regulations and Codes of Practice can be accessed through Safe Work Australia.

 Diving is universally recognised as a high hazard and high risk activity – inherently dangerous, and with a disproportionate number of fatalities per person employed compared to the general workplace.
 However, with the implementation of well developed systems of work, procedures and practices, Australian construction diving is one of the safest in the world.